John Nasasira: Career

 Nasasira has continuously represented Kazo County, Kiruhura District, in the Ugandan Parliament since 1989.
 Between 1989 and 1991, he served as Minister of State for Works.
 From 1991 until 1992, he served as an Adviser to the President of Uganda on Public Relations.
-In 1992, he was appointed as Minister of State for Works, Transportation and Communications, serving in that capacity until 1994.
+In 1992, he was appointed Minister of State for Works, Transportation and Communications, serving in that capacity until 1994.

 From 1994 until 1995, Nasasira was one of the delegates to the Constituent Assembly that drew up the 1995 Uganda Constitution.
 He also served as Minister of State for Agriculture during the same period.
-In 1995, he was appointed as Minister of Agriculture, Animal Industry and Fisheries.
-In 1996, he was instead appointed as Minister of Works, Housing and Communications.
+In 1995, he was appointed Minister of Agriculture, Animal Industry and Fisheries.
+In 1996, he was instead appointed Minister of Works, Housing and Communications.
 For ten years, he served in that capacity, making him one of the longest-lasting cabinet appointments in the National Resistance Movement government.
 Between May 2011 and May 2013, he served as the government chief whip in the Parliament of Uganda.
-On 23 May 2013, he was appointed as Minister of Information and Communication Technology.
+On 23 May 2013, he was appointed Minister of Information and Communication Technology.